Summary:

 Participants in the loan process:

-Buyers, sellers, borrowers, real estate agents, mortgage brokers or agents, lenders who will approve and fund the loan, and the loan servicer who will manage the loan after it's funded are critical participants in a potential loan transaction.
-The loan servicer is responsible for collecting monthly payments from the borrower, managing escrow accounts, and ensuring that the loan complies with the mortgage agreement terms.
+Buyers, sellers, borrowers, real estate agents, mortgage brokers or agents, lenders who will approve and fund the loan, and the loan servicer who will manage the loan after it’s funded are critical participants in a potential loan transaction.
+The loan servicer is responsible for collecting monthly payments from the Borrower, managing escrow accounts, and ensuring that the loan complies with the terms of the mortgage agreement.

-A letter of interest is a non-binding memorandum outlining the proposed loan's terms and conditions.
+A letter of interest is a non-binding memorandum outlining the proposed loan’s terms and conditions.
 It is not a binding contract enforceable in a court of competent jurisdiction.
-Either party can back out because the file must be processed and underwritten before approval.
+Either party can back out because the file must be processed and underwritten before approval can be given.

 If the borrowers sign the letter of interest, the loan process begins.
 The participants and sources of information include: